soonick/soonick.github.io/_posts/2018-03-29-stack-and-heap-memory-in-c.md

 Variable c in anotherFunction has address: 0x24d5130
 ```

 We can see based on the memory addresses that they also seem to increase at a constant rate with every new variable declaration.
 This might be an artifact of how the heap does the allocation.
-The most visible change is that in this case _function_ and _anotherFunction_ don&#8217;t share the same memory addresses, because we actually never released the addresses (memory addresses allocated with new, need to be de-allocated with delete).
+The most visible change is that in this case `function` and `anotherFunction` don't share the same memory addresses, because we actually never released the addresses (memory addresses allocated with new, need to be de-allocated with delete).
 When a variable is put in the stack it gets deallocated automatically when the scope where it was defined exits.

 Lets look at what happens when we actually deallocate the memory we are not using anymore: